-All individuals working in a lab, studio, shop, or similar area where hazardous materials or processes are in use on campus are required to complete EH&S provided training prior to beginning work with hazardous materials or processes.
+All individuals working in a lab, studio, shop, or similar area where hazardous materials or processes are in use on campus are required to complete EH&S training provided through SciShield prior to beginning work with hazardous materials or processes.
 Lab safety and fire safety are required for all individuals working in a lab environment or a shop with any chemical use.
 Mechanical and Electrical safety (MERS) training is required for individuals working in a shop or with other physically hazardous tools.
 Art safety training may be substituted for lab safety training for individuals working in a studio.
-Training is required every year and may be completed online through OWL.
+Training is required every year and may be completed online through SciShield.
 EH&S is also happy to come to meet with your lab group to discuss building and lab specific safety items.
 If you are interested, please contact us at firstname.lastname@example.org to schedule.
 We also highly recommend that new PIs complete the PI Roles and Responsibilities for Safety training in SciShield.

 In addition to EH&S provided training, P.I.s are responsible for providing lab specific training to individuals in their lab/shop/studio spaces.
 This training should include specific hazards of materials and processes used in the particular spaces, special emergency procedures, evacuation route and assembly point for fires or other emergencies, and other relevant portions of the lab specific chemical hygiene plan and standard operating procedures (see below).

 Lab Specific Chemical Hygiene Plans and Standard Operating Procedures (SOPs)